 I did a ton of research on how to preserve my dress.
 I’d heard horror stories about paid services that didn’t even clean the dress, let alone do anything to preserve it, and then told brides that if they opened the box to check on the dress it would void their warranty.
 Plus, I noticed that a lot of services and do-it-yourself kit sellers were using cardboard boxes with printed decorations on them—which will eventually bleed through the paper and harm the dress!

 So I did it myself for just the cost of acid-free tissue and a Sterlite storage box.
-The following tips are culled from my research and suggestions provided by professional conservator Camille Myers Breeze of Museum Textile Services.
+The following tips are culled from my research and suggestions provided on the Disney Wedding Podcast by professional conservator Camille Myers Breeze of Museum Textile Services.
 She has created an extremely helpful tip sheet, How to Archive Your Wedding Gown, that will take you through her approved process step by step.

 First I had the dress cleaned at my local “green” dry cleaner (not sure how much of that I believe).
 Myers Breeze considers professional cleaning the single most important step, even if you don’t do anything else to preserve your gown, because it removes the sweat, Champagne and dirt stains that will damage the gown over time.

 I got a Sterlite box from the hardware store—you can also use an acid-free cardboard box with NO printed decorations on it, but I wanted something waterproof.
 Myers Breeze says any bin made of polypropylene (recycling code 5) or polyethylene (recycling code 2 or 4) is fine.